Vonage/vivid-3/docs/ui-tests/readme.md

 # Visual Tests Documentation

 Vivid's visual tests consist of two parts:
-1. Automated snippets extraction from our documentation (visual regression) - TBD
+1. Automated snippets extraction from our documentation (visual regression)
 2. Functional tests inside each component

 Vivid's visual tests run on chrome, firefox and webkit (Safari).

+## Tests consistency

+In order to maintain the tests consistency and reduce flakiness, the tests are dockerized.
+Running the tests inside a container make sure tests don't fail for small Operating System differences like fonts and pixel interpretations.

+Our docker image runs the tests on the 3 browser on the Linux OS.

 ## Running the tests